 “Meditation is a single lesson of awareness, of no-thought, of spontaneity, of being total in your action, alert, aware.
 It is not a technique, it is a knack.
 Either you get it or you don’t.” – Osho

-The practice of meditation for beginners will not change our personality or make you a better person.
-It is a 2,500 year old practice for training your mind and being aware.
+The practice of meditation for beginners will not change your personality or make you a better person.
+It is a 2,500-year-old practice for training your mind and being aware.
 When we meditate, our mind becomes relaxed, calm & inwardly focused.
 Through practice, our mind eventually becomes clear and silent and there are no internal distractions.
 This is when you have a deeper meditative experience.

 The experience of meditation for beginners

-The practice of meditation for beginners will help you cultivate a highly focused, alert and relaxed state of mind over a certain period of time.
-The meditative state will not only help you experience a sense of enhanced well-being but it will also have a highly positive neurological and physiological effects on you.
+The practice of meditation for beginners will help you cultivate a highly focused, alert, and relaxed state of mind over a certain period of time.
+The meditative state will not only help you experience a sense of enhanced well-being but will also have highly positive neurological and physiological effects on you.